Archdiocese of Indianapolis: 1860 to 1898

 During the American Civil War, de St. Palais had to contend with the call for soldiers, and several priests from the diocese served as military chaplains.
-In 1864, one priest from the diocese, Reverend Ernest Audran, was drafted into the Union Army.
+In 1864, one priest from the diocese, Ernest Audran, was drafted into the Union Army.
 De St. Palais did not address the topic of the 1863 Emancipation Proclamation, which freed all enslaved people in the country, because he feared that doing so would venture too far into politics.

 Although de St. Palais recognized that Indianapolis had become a major city (the eighth largest in the United States by 1870), he deferred the decision to move the seat of the diocese to his successor, Silas Chatard.
 At the time of the De St. Palais' death in 1877, the diocese had grown to include 151 churches, 117 priests, and 90,000 parishioners.

 Chatard, Indiana's first American-born bishop, was consecrated as bishop of Vincennes in Rome, Italy, on May 12, 1878.
 Chatard obtained permission from Pope Leo XIII to move the bishop's residence and diocesan chancery to Indianapolis in 1878, but the episcopal see remained at Vincennes.
 Anticipating the eventual relocation of the episcopal see to Indianapolis, Chatard established Saints Peter and Paul Parish as a new parish on the city's near north side, where he planned to construct a new cathedral.
 Chatard's tenure as bishop was also marked by his poor health.